mithril-security/blind_llama_client/client/README.md

 ## Trusted parties with BlindLlama

 With BlindLlama, we remove the AI provider (Mithril Security) from the list of trusted parties.
-When models are served with BlindLlama, our admins cannot see user data because we use a Zero-trust AI infrastructure, removing the need for users to blindly trust us.
+When models are served with BlindLlama, our admins cannot see user data because we use a Confidential & transparent AI infrastructure, removing the need for users to blindly trust us.

 We can prove such controls are in place using [TPM-based attestation](https://blindllama.mithrilsecurity.io/en/latest/docs/concepts/TPMs/).